 Visit and tasting at Tenuta Guado al Tasso, part of the illustrious Antinori family of vineyards.

 Enjoy a wonderful gourmet lunch at Osteria San Michele.

-Visit Podere Grattamacco, an organic producer in an unusually sunny microclimate.
-You’ll have a visit with the technical staff and a wonderful tasting.
+Visit Podere Grattamacco, one of the first Bolgheri producers having started in 1977.
+You’ll have a visit with the winemaker/estate manager and a wonderful tasting.